 Start a Terminal session.

-Change to a production-enabled namespace and issue the following command:
+Change to an interoperability-enabled namespace and issue the following command:

 is the full pathname of the SEF file and EDIFACT